 Thus there is no fixed absolute standard of comparison for judging the motion of the earth or plants.
 It was revolutionary because previously people had thought time and distance are absolutes.
 But, Einstein proved this not to be true.

-He also said that if electrons travelled at close to the speed of light, there weight would increase
+He also said that if electrons travelled at close to the speed of light, their weight would increase.

 This lead to Einstein’s famous equation:

 E = mc2

 Where E = energy m = mass and c = speed of light.